How to automate Instagram activity without getting banned

 Keep a consistent Instagram posts publishing schedule

 Being active in interaction with others on the platform and sporadically (or never) posting something of your own to the account is not good in Instagram’s book.
-Though it’s not as bad as blatant mass-following on a day old account, it’s still rises suspicion, plus significantly reduces the reach and engagement rate.
+Though it’s not as bad as blatant mass-following on a day-old account, it’s still rises suspicion, plus significantly reduces the reach and engagement rate.
 You don’t have to post every day or even every other day, the most important thing is consistency.
-Once you established convenient regular posting schedule, try your best to maintain it.
+Once you established a convenient regular posting schedule, try your best to maintain it.
 You can try Combin Scheduler to get the publishing consistency question out of the way for good.

 Use proxy when automatic activity of multiple accounts